Research Cooperative Systems

-The volume of traffic on our roads is constantly increasing, resulting in growing traffic jams, waiting times and environmental pollution.
-An expansion of the road infrastructure is often not expedient, thus optimising traffic control is the main option.
+With more and more traffic on our roads, traffic congestion, waiting times and environmental pollution are becoming increasing problems.
+As traffic space is limited, especially in urban areas, optimised traffic management plays an important role in this context.
 The efficiency of traffic light control has a great influence on traffic quality.
 In large cities with a high number of traffic lights optimisation is a challenge, especially in real time.
 Present traffic control centres have reached their limits here.

 This is where the QI-TraSiCo project comes in.
 The aim of the project is to use innovative, quantum-inspired computing technology to optimise traffic light control in real time.
 In a prototypic implementation, several traffic lights of a real test field will be connected with a quantum-inspired backend and optimally controlled.